ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 ### Cell Style

-Define rules to apply styling to cells using `cellClassRules`:
+Define rules to apply styling to cells using `cellClassRules`.
+This can be used, for example, to set cell background colour based on its value.

 <snippet transform={false} language="jsx">
 |const [colDefs, setColDefs] = useState([